FREE SHIPPING on orders over $75 International: over $250

 Jin Hou Black Tea Taste

-Jin Hou black tea exhibits many of the taste profiles of a classic yet top-shelf black tea.
-If you are already a fan of Chinese black tea, we don't doubt that you will love Golden Monkey.
+Jin Hou black tea exhibits many of the characteristics of a classic, top-shelf black tea.
+If you are already a fan of Chinese black tea, we have no doubt you will love Golden Monkey.
 At first sip, you are met with the iconic black tea taste, sweet and malty.
 Further, bright floral and fruity notes develop.
 The taste of apricots, apples, and quality cocoa becomes evident.
 Finally, you are left with a pleasant sweetness lingering on the palate, a flavor reminiscent of baked sweet potato.

 How To Brew Jin Hou Black Tea Gong Fu Style